ordina-jworks/ordina-jworks.github.io/_posts/2018-04-26-Spring-Cloud-Contract-meet-Pact.md

 - The consumer of the data writes a test for the feature by doing TDD.
 In this test the contract is defined which will be used as a stub.
 - Next up the missing implementation is written.
-- When we push our changes to git our CI pipeline is triggered, in which we'll upload all defined contracts to a central artifact repository, eg. a Pact broker, after all our tests have been run.
+- When we push our changes to Git our CI pipeline is triggered, in which we'll upload all defined contracts to a central artifact repository, eg. a Pact broker, after all our tests have been run.
 - After our code's been pushed, we'll clone the producer's application.
 - We create a test that uses the newly added CDC and file a pull request.
 - The team that works on the producer's application can take over the pull request and add changes where necessary.